-Access to the server data is restricted by a firewall.
-The BAS repository, that is data and operating system, is backed-up daily with full backups.
-Backups have a retention period of six months and are stored on a dedicated backup server in an IBM Tivoli system at the Leibniz Rechenzentrum (LRZ).
+The BAS repository, that is data and software, is backed-up daily with full change backups.
+Backups have a retention period of six months and a depth of 5 last versions of a file, and are stored on a dedicated backup server in an IBM Tivoli system at the Leibniz Rechenzentrum (LRZ) in Garching north of Munich.

 LRZ mirrors the BAS repository data every night to the Kernforschungszentrum in Jülich.

-The integrity of the data is ensured by the version control in our repository software.
+The functionality of data recovery is tested within the regular IT management of the host institution.
+Apart from the backup locations no mirrors of the repository data exist on our or other servers.
 User access to the data is restricted through access privileges.
-Write and update privileges are granted only to system administrators and CLARIN developers; permitted users of the repository have read-only privileges (user authentification via AAI).
-A dedicated data drop-off directory with write-only privileges is provided to allow users to deposit data.
+Write and update privileges are granted only to system administrators and CLARIN developers; permitted users of the repository have read-only privileges (user authentification via AAI Shibboleth).
+A dedicated data drop-off directory with write-only privileges is provided to allow potential depositors to deposit data for technical and manual inspection.

-CLARIN propagates the idea of reproducible research.
+CLARIN propagates the idea of reproducible research ('FAIR').
 Thus updates/new versions of resources typically are equipped with a new PID.
-Only marginal changes to CMDI metadata are versioned without registering a new PID.

-Part of the archiving workflow is the integrity check of the data and the metadata by the archive manager.
+Only changes to CMDI metadata are versioned without registering a new PID.
+Part of the archiving workflow is the integrity check of the data and the metadata by the archive manager twice a year.
 The metadata is parsed for syntactic correctness, completeness and soundness.
-The object data is tested for syntactic correctness if possible.
-All datastreams and versions are equipped with a MD5 checksum, which is checked in coordination with the backups as described above.
+All data streams of all versions are equipped with a registered MD5 checksum, which is checked against the archived data twice a year.
 For further details of the ingest part of the archiving workflow see also R12.
+For more technical details of the server hardware and access security see R15 and R16.
+Reviewer Entry Reviewer 1 Comments: